1hew/ComfyUI-1hewNodes/README.md

 ## 📜 Changelog

+**v1.2.21**
+- feat(text): Added `Text Filter Comment` node for filtering single-line comments (starting with #) and multi-line comments (wrapped in triple quotes), preserving non-comment blank lines
+- feat(text): Added `Text Join by Text List` node for merging any type of list into a string with support for prefix, suffix, and custom separators
+- refactor(text): Refactored `Text Format` node to `Text Prefix Suffix`, optimizing wildcard input processing and formatting functionality

 **v1.2.18**
 - feat(sample): Added `Step Split` node for high-low frequency sampling step separation with support for percentage and integer input modes